-If you are reading this article, it's a pretty safe assumption that you have a keen interest in travel.
-We would also guess that if someone asked you if you thought it was important to travel responsibly, you would probably agree.
+If someone asked you if you thought it was important to travel responsibly, you would probably agree.

 1. Choose environmentally friendly transport